-Membership Gains and Losses are those reported annually to the Office of the General Assembly by congregations (see Book of Order 2009-2011, Sections G-5.0200, G-10.0302 (a & b), D-12.0000).
+Membership Gains and Losses are those reported annually to the Office of the General Assembly by congregations.

-Total Gains in membership is the number derived by adding gains through: Profession of Faith, Reaffirmation, and Restoration (the number of persons received during the year through professions of faith; reaffirmation; and restoration to the active members' roll after removal, deletion or temporary exclusion); Certificate (persons received into membership upon receipt of a certificate of transfer from another church); and Other (all other additions to the active roll, including adjustments)-all categories which appear in the Minutes of the General Assembly, Part II: Statistics.
+Total Gains in membership is the number derived by adding gains through: Profession of Faith, Reaffirmation, and Restoration (the number of persons received during the year through professions of faith, reaffirmation of faith, and restoration to the active members' roll after removal, deletion, or temporary exclusion); Certificate (persons received into membership upon receipt of a certificate of transfer from another church); and Other (all other additions to the active roll, including adjustments).

-Total Losses in membership is the number derived by adding membership losses through: Certificate (persons dismissed to other churches for whom certificates of transfer have been issued); Death (members whose names have been deleted from the active roll because of death); and Other (all other persons whose names have been removed from the active membership roll through transfer from the active to the inactive roll, deletion from the active roll for any other reason, or temporary exclusion or removal from the active roll).
+Total Losses in membership is the number derived by adding membership losses through: Certificate (members dismissed to other churches for whom certificates of transfer have been issued); Death (members whose names have been deleted from the active roll because of death); and Other (all other members whose names have been removed from the active membership roll).

-Definitions: Ministers
+Definitions: Teaching Elders